Rubemi/Rubemi/README.md

 To *study religion* is to decrypt the real.

 The alchemical process continues.
-The red light is not a warning—
+The redness is not a warning—
 It is the sign of awakening.

 ---